iconnect/regex/docs/index.md

 discarded or converted into Alex scanners.

 ### [Text.RE.Internal.NamedCaptures](NamedCaptures.html)
-an internal library module for dealing with named captures in REs.
+is an internal library module for dealing with named captures in REs.